STAR-RG/practical_testing_book/intro.md

 Testing by practicing with tutorials, demos, quizzes, and exercises.

-This book is developed by the community [[TODO: refer to suggestion box here!]] to the community
+This book is developed by the community [[TODO: refer to suggestion box here!]] to the community.

-For the reader, please move on to the <a href="principles.html">next page</a> to check our key principles.
+For the reader, please move on to <a href="fundamentals/basics.md">the next chapter</a>.

 For the contributor: